ysmood/kit/readme.tpl.md

 - Won't produce error, all errors are come from its dependencies.

+- While providing high level apis, always try to expose low level api for flexibility.

+- 100% test coverage and goreportcard

 - Won't use any other lanuage for the development of this project.
-So it's a good example to show how to use Go only for automation.

-- 100% test coverage and goreportcard

 ## Modules